Sorooshi/DD/README.md

 ##### Purpose of the repo:
 This repository was developed as part of our AI-related research to address the research question.

 - Using this repository for commercial purposes/non-academic/non-research requires receiving official permission from HSE University authorities.
-The people who violate this will be treated according to rules and regulations.
+The individuals who violate this shall be treated according to rules and regulations.

 ## Citation: